farron65/tren-den/README.md

 Tren Den is a full-stack workout tracking web app that lets users log workouts and visualize exercise progress over time.

-I built this project to design and ship a complete full-stack application, and to address a common limitation in many workout apps, where progress charts and user created templates are restricted behind paywalls.
+I built this project to design and ship my first complete full-stack application, and to address a common limitation in many workout apps, where progress charts and user created templates are restricted behind paywalls.

 **Live demo:** https://trenden.netlify.app/